-St. Johns County anticipates receiving \$1,143,988.00 in Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for the fourth program year (October 1, 2024 - September 30, 2025) of the five-year consolidated plan cycle; these funds will be used to address priority needs, goals, and objectives.
+St. Johns County anticipates receiving \$1, 138,383.00 in Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for the fourth program year (October 1, 2025 - September 30, 2026) of the five-year consolidated plan cycle; these funds will be used to address priority needs, goals, and objectives.
 The County realizes these funds alone are insufficient to fulfill the jurisdiction's housing and community development needs.
-To help address the gap, the County will be leveraging HUD funding to the maximum extent possible with other state, local, and private alternative funding sources, including HUD CDBG Section 108 Guaranteed Loan.
+To help address the gap, the County will leverage HUD funding to the maximum extent possible with other state, local, and private alternative funding sources, including HUD CDBG Section 108 Guaranteed Loan.
 The County currently provides general revenue to operate the Housing and Community Development division of Health and Human Services.
-It has established a Housing Trust fund, which can be utilized to develop much warranted affordable and workforce housing.
-The County also funds homeless prevention and rapid re-housing activities through its Social Services Division.
+It has established a Housing Trust fund, which can be utilized to develop much-needed affordable workforce housing.
+The County also funds homelessness prevention and rapid re-housing activities through its Social Services Division.
 The Social Services Division receives and matches Emergency Solutions Grant (ESG), Temporary Assistance for Needy Families (TANF), and Challenge grant funds to aid in the prevention of homelessness.